-Proposed Modification Number Paragraph in Pre- Submission JCS JCS Pre-Submission original text with track changes Reason Further to the econor 5% has been added i flexibility to the suppl an overall housing re 5% has been added in order to boost the delivery of affordable housing as well as providing additional flexibility to the supply of land and boosting housing delivery in general.
+Proposed Modification Number Paragraph in Pre- Submission JCS JCS Pre-Submission o Reason growth in the area is not constrained by the supply of housing.
+Further to the economic uplift an additional 5% increase has been applied to the economic led OAN.
+This 5% has been added in order to boost the delivery of affordable housing as well as providing additional flexibility to the supply of land and boosting housing delivery in general.
 This further uplift has resulted in an overall housing requirement for the JCS area of 35,175 dwellings over the plan period.
 The resulting requirement for each area is set out at Table SP1c.
-Text to explain the application of an addition 5% uplift to the OAN for affordable housing and flexibility Gloucester Cheltenham Tewkesbury JCS Policy-on OAN + 5% Uplift 2011-31 14,359 10,917 9,899 35,175 PMM018 3.1.14 3.1.15 3.1.16 The JCS plans for a starea over the plan pethat observed in the Jwith the aims of NPPH Annual JCS Housing eriod.
-The leve CS area overal and the best el of housing deve Il since 1991 and available informa elopment proposed would represent an is at an overa increase in hou rels of housing Il rate higher than using supply in line Text updated and moved from explanation section of policy SP1 9 (with deletion in relation to oversupply against the housing requirement).
-Further explanation provided in Policy SP2.
-Aimadises modsing Delivery , Aimaar Jes Hoasing , ricquirement 1991-2001 2001-201 2011-2031 Summary explanation of the role of different sites 1326 1450 1759 and plans in meeting development needs.
+Table SP1c 'Policy-On' OAN with 5% Uplift Gloucester Cheltenham Tewkesbury JCS Policy-on OAN + 5% Uplift 2011-31 14,359 10,917 9,899 35,175 PMM018 eriod.
+The leve ICS area overal and the best o employment develo velopment proposed would represent an ation of the likely lev is at an overal increase in hou rels of housing r rate higher than sing supply in line Text updated and moved from explanation section of policy SP1 9 (with deletion in relation to oversupply against the housing requirement).
+Further explanation Annual JCS Housing Delivery Annual JCS Housing Requirement provided in Policy SP2.
+1991-2001 2001-201 1 2011-2031 Summary explanation of the role of different sites 1326 1450 1759 and plans in meeting development needs.
+Policy SP2 provides th ne spatial strat egy how develor oment will be distrib uted and delive red across the JCS development needs.